-This team is mainly notable due to owner Johnathan Cohen being one of the few African Americans involved in such a position in the sport, and have struggled just to get to the track every week since forming in late 2012.
+Previously known as XXXtreme Motorsport, this team is mainly notable due to owner Johnathan Cohen being one of the few African Americans involved in such a position in the sport, and have struggled just to get to the track every week since forming in late 2012.

 J.J.
 Yeley (#30/#44)(i) - Yeley is a back-of-the-pack guy.
 He started out in the #18 at Joe Gibbs Racing in 2006 and 2007, but his lack of success saw him replaced by Kyle Busch, and after a brief tenure at Gibbs satellite Hall of Fame Racing, he began drifting around among bottom-tier organizations.